-Note Be sure to loosen each heatsink nut in th e order indicated.
-Otherwise, damage might occur to the heatsink or p Install the processor heatsink assembly a as soon as possible after removing it.
-Do not leave the processor socket unpop pulated for extended periods of time. ,
+Note • Be sure to loosen each heatsink nut in the order indicated.
+Otherwise, damage might occur to the heatsink or processor.
+Install the processor heatsink assembly as soon as possible after removing it.
+Do not leave the processor socket unpopulated for extended periods of time.

-- 3. Remove the processor heat sink module.

-- (1) Wait for the heat sink to cool.

-- (2) Use a hexalobular driver to loosen the heat sink screws (4 PCs) in the following order (1 \rightarrow 2 \rightarrow 3
+- 3. Remove the existing processor heatsink assembly: - (1) Wait for the heat sink to cool. - (2) Use a hexalobular driver to loosen the heat sink screws (4 PCs) in the following order $(1 \rightarrow 2 \rightarrow 3 \rightarrow 4)$.

-- → 4).